 Once your ARD program conditions have been completed, your original charges will be dismissed.
 Individuals who successfully complete the ARD program are eligible to petition the court for expungement of the records of the case.
 Most county courts require a 30-day waiting period from the ARD completion date before an expungement petition may be filed.

-Section 17 Program Requirements
+The Section 17 Program for Marijuana Possession

-Conditions of Section 17
+What are the Conditions of Section 17?

-An individual entering the Section 17 program must enter a guilty plea or plea of no contest to the drug offense and agree to comply with the conditions of the special probation including drug treatment if required by the court.
-Successful completion of the terms and conditions of theSection 17 probation will result in the dismissal of the charges by the court.
-Individuals who successfully complete the Section 17 program are eligible to petition the court for the expungement of the records of the case.
+Successful completion of the terms and conditions of the section 17 probation will result in the dismissal of the charges by the court.
+Individuals completing the Section 17 program can petition the court for criminal record expungement.
 I can determine if you qualify for the Section 17 program.

 What is the Major Benefit of Section 17 for Marijuana Possession?

-This means that you can preserve your eligibility for the ARD Program if you are arrested for a second criminal case in the future.
+Therefore, you can preserve your eligibility for the ARD Program if you are arrested for a second criminal case in the future.
 Unfortunately, many prosecutors will not offer Section 17 admission to individuals who have previously been admitted to the ARD program.

 Medical Marijuana in Pennsylvania